RahmonkulovUmar/GeneratingColorPalette-AI/README.md

 # GeneratingColorPalette-AI

-Generating a color palette using openAI
+## Generating a color palette using openAI

+First, you need to install Flask:

+### `pip install Flask`

+Then run it with the command:

+### `flask run`

-To use this web page, you need to create your API key from https://openai.com/ and put this API key into the .env file
+To use OpenAI, you need to create your own API key from https://openai.com/ and enter this API key in the .env file.